open-zaak/open-zaak/docs/installation/index.rst

     python src/manage.py send_test_notification

+.. note:: The notification is sent to the ``test`` channel - make sure it exists in the Notificaties API you're using!

 **Run the Postman collection**

 Finally, run a simple Postman collection on the new install of Open Zaak: